rishabhrana16/T_20_worldCUP_2022/README.md

 I have used python(pandas and matplotlib library) for cleaning the data and then used it for Data exploration and data visualisation

-after post that i have used the cleaned up data for data visualisation in Power BI
+after  that i have used the cleaned up data for data visualisation in Power BI